 - Definition of investments and success criteria

-Unless strategy is clearly defined, communicated across the enterprise and integrated with the tools used to manage investments and work, it will be impossible to create a fully aligned business.
+Unless the strategic plan and individual strategies are clearly defined, communicated across the enterprise and integrated with the tools used to manage investments and work, it will be impossible to create a fully aligned business.
 Strategy execution management has to start with a direct connection between work and strategy – strategic goals and objectives are broken out into investments with appropriate metrics to measure performance.
 Those investments are then further decomposed into work items (epics, projects, etc.).

 2. Funding & Financial Performance